Privacy policy

 - Information about your use of our information and communications systems including any notes or chats or usage of the app.

-- Gender of cared for person
+- Sex of cared for person.

-- Age of cared for person
+- Age of cared for person.

 - Usage notes or reports